Units and Majors

 - MAINSTREAM: Anatomy & Histology

-The minimum requirement is 24 credit points from any SENIOR ANAT, HSTO, EMHU or NEUR UoS.
+The minimum requirement is 24 credit points from any SENIOR ANAT, HSTO, EMHU or NEUR UoS from the table below.

 - ADVANCED: Anatomy & Histology Advanced